 Late winter.
 This season is probably the most popular time for northern gardeners to prune.
 As in late fall and winter, the tree is completely dormant, and since the leaves are off, it is easy to see where to make the cuts.
 You can repair any winter injury, the weather is usually warm enough during the day, and most orchardists are not too busy during this season.

 If you prune your trees regularly each year, late winter is a satisfactory time to prune because you don't have to remove large amounts of wood.
 However, if the trees have been neglected for a few years and are badly in need of a cutback, late winter is not the best time to prune.
 Excessive pruning in late winter usually stimulates a great deal of growth the following spring and summer, because the tree tries to replace its lost wood.
 Branches, suckers, and water sprouts are likely to grow in great abundance.
 If a major pruning job is necessary, do all or at least a large part of it in late summer or early fall so that you won't cause a great amount of regrowth.

 Some of the most serious diseases are carried by pruning tools.
 Fire blight, for example, a bacteria-caused disease that is lethal to fruit trees, has spread around many orchards this way.
-(See pruning sanitation diagrams in the image gallery).
+(See pruning sanitation diagrams).

 Training Young apple and pear trees

 If you suspect disease, think of yourself as a tree doctor as you prune.
 You wouldn't expect a surgeon to take out your gallbladder with the same dirty instruments he had used to remove his last patient's appendix.
 Your prized Bartlett pear deserves careful treatment, with tools that have been disinfected.